EasterBunnny/Visual-Animation/README.md

 |Visual Animations|

-What you see in front of you is a basic rundown of a new project that I'm starting on.
-This project will be done solo therefore I may not be able to give you daily updates.
+What you see in front of you is a basic rundown of a new project that I am currently working on; this will be a personal project of mine.
+Therefore, daily updates may not occur.

-This will be made in several different software engines.
-The primary one being Unity.
+This project will consist of various software engines.
+The primary one is Unity.

-This project is primarily based on User Interface, however, that may vary at times.
-It doesn't fall into any specific category, due to it simply being experimental!
-For now, the project will consist of 2 different styles.
-1 of them being 3D and the other 2D.
-Not to fear, they will differ from each other, yet be able to simultaneously maintain some similarities.
+For the most part, this will be leaning more towards the visual interface side of things.
+With that said, that may vary depending on the direction I choose to go.
+Due to this project being experimental, it does not fall into any category.
+The project will consist of both 3D and 2D design techniques.